JulianPrim/HEPATo/README.md

 ---------------------------------------------------------------------------------------
 ## How to run the viewer locally

-Go to the project’s GitHub → click on "Releases" and download the four pre-formatted ChIP-Atlas files.
+Go to the project’s GitHub → click on "Releases" and download the three pre-formatted ChIP-Atlas and the ENCODE cCREs bed files.
 Place them in the same folder as your app (expected names):
 HepG2_formatted_50_AllAg.bed, HepG2_formatted_50_His.bed, HepG2_formatted_50_ATAC.bed, and the cCRE bigBed.

 In RStudio: File → New File → Shiny Web App… (single-file app).
 Name it as you like and create it.

-Replace the template with the app code (the “Raw code #2”) and save as app.R in that folder.
+Replace the template with the app code (the “Raw_codeV2.0.0”) and save as app.R in that folder.

-Install the required packages mentioned at the top of the script, then to run it, copy: shiny::runApp(".") ; in the board (console).
+Install the required packages mentioned at the top of the script, then to run it, copy:

+*shiny::runApp(".")*

+; in the board (console).

 Or run the script line-by-line (Shift+Enter).